Welcome to CS 61B

 Homework will be graded on a rigorous suite of correctness tests while labs will receive full credit for "reasonable effort," as evaluated by a small number of relatively simple correctness tests.
 Passing all tests on Gradescope for homework or labs will ensure full credit as there are no hidden tests.
 Each lab will be worth 4 points (for a total of 48 points), and each homework will be worth 16 points (for a total of 80 points).
 Grades will be rounded to the nearest tenth of a point.

 No extensions or grace hours will be granted for labs or homework.
-To allow for situations that may arise in the course of life, we will drop your lowest two homeworks and labs.
-In the event that you have an emergency where these dropped homeworks or labs are insufficient, please email the staff at email@example.com
+To allow for situations that may arise in the course of life, we only count your 12 best (out of 15) labs and 5 best (out of 7) homeworks.
+In the event that you have an emergency where you need to drop additional homeworks or labs, please email the staff at email@example.com

 In addition to the HWs and labs, there will be 4 programming projects.
 In these projects you will build an entire system.